Polymer80: History

 The company was founded by Loran Kelley Jr. and David Borges in March 2013.
 The first project undertaken by the company was an injection molded AR-15 rifle lower receiver.
 The company then moved to AR-10 style rifle lower receivers, and finally pistol receivers.
 The name of the company refers to the injection molding process combined with the common designation of unfinished receivers as "80% receivers".

 The first version of the Glock compatible handgun debuted in 2016, with a follow up that arrived in 2017.
 The company expanded the options available to consumers in 2019 by offering more Glock compatible frames in more colors and with more options for grip feel.

 In 2019, Defense Distributed announced that their Ghost Gunner automated CNC milling machines would be able to mill Glock 19-style Polymer80 compact frames.

-The company markets their kits as, "Buy Build Shoot."
+The company markets their kits as "Buy Build Shoot".

 Co-founder David Borges retired in 2021.
-Loran Kelley Sr., who became a partner in the first year of Polymer80, passed away in January 2022.
+Loran Kelley Sr., who became a partner in the first year of Polymer80, died in January 2022.
 Loran Kelly Jr. is the current President and CEO of the company.